0/Freenode-regex-quiz/tests/readme.txt

 Added feature to add substitution comparison to any task
 sub: "text", "replacement", "comparator", "expected output" replacement can be \1 etc too
+Use USER_INPUT as replacement (in quotes) if you want to use the users replacement string.

 -----